-Israel is a great place to visit because of the variety it has to offer tourists – just check out this list of 42 things to do in Israel!
-From diverse cities, historical and religious sites to relaxing quiet beaches.
+Israel is a great place to visit because of the variety it has to offer tourists – just check out this list of the best things to do in Israel!
+From diverse cities, and historical and religious sites to relaxing quiet beaches.
 As a small country, it is also easy to move around a to see a lot in a short space of time.
 If you have a fortnight to spare, here’s my recommended itinerary for 2 weeks in Israel.

 Only have a week to spare?
 Then check out my one week Israel itinerary instead.